SimoneJohnson04/SimoneJohnsonIT1025/Lab2/readme.md

 ## Career Exploration
 ### College Central
+Looking through the internships in the College Central, what I realized was that there are quite a few internships that require people with technology skills.
+I also realized that many of the internships require a bachelor's degree.
 ### Certifications
+I looked at the Cisco certification, and what I learned from their website is that Cisco certified employees are more likely to be more efficient and better at using technology in order to help customers.
+There are also several different "stages" of certifications that Cisco offers, such as Entry, Associate, Professional, and Expert.
+I believe that this method allows for more flexibility and the website displayed the course certifications needed to get to each level.
 ### Certificates and Degrees
+After exploring the Tri-C certificates on their website, one certificate that I thought was interesting was the "Short-Term Certificate in Mobile Application Developement".
+This certificate is based on designing, developing, and testing mobile applications and teaches students how to make apps and how to prepare to have a job in mobile app development.
 ### Co-ops / Internships
 ### Industry Associations / Student Organizations